Security of AI Agents: Defenses

-Therefore, we introduce the application of FHE to the AI agent workflow, as demonstrated graphically in \autoref{fig:encryption}.
+We introduce the application of FHE to the AI agent workflow in \autoref{fig:encryption}.
 FHE serves as a defense for user data confidentiality when the agent is required to perform mathematical operations on sensitive data.
 We expand our evaluation to incorporate FHE and its intrinsic property of allowing operations to be performed on ciphertext(s) without decryption.
-We performed a second test to see if AI agents could operate on numbers encrypted with FHE.
-Following a similar design as the slicing test, we provided the agent with an array of the ciphertexts of numbers encrypted by a FHE scheme $E_{2}$ and tools to perform addition and multiplication on the ciphertexts.
-The underlying LLM for this agent also only had access to ciphertexts, this time through the prompt rather than retrieval with a tool.
+Following a similar design for FPETS evaluation, we provided the agent with an array of the ciphertexts of numbers encrypted by a FHE scheme $E_{2}$ and tools to perform addition and multiplication on the ciphertexts.
 The decryption of the calculation result was again done by the agent outside of the LLM.
-We prompt the agent with queries asking for the sum or product of numbers at specified indices of the ciphertext array and use the same metric \autoref{eqn:succ} for the FHE evaluation.
+We prompt the agent with queries asking for the sum or product of numbers at specified indices of the ciphertext array and use the same success rate metric for this evaluation.
 Results in this case were verified by checking the agent's response against the original numbers' binary operation result (sum or product).
 Let $D_{2}$ denote the decryption scheme corresponding to $E_{2}$.
-For confidential data $x$ and $y$, a task can be formulated as
+For confidential data $x, y \in \mathbb{R}$ and binary operator $\star \in \{+, \times\}$, a task can be formulated as $x \star y = D_{2}(LLM(E_2(x), E_2(y), \star))$.

-One thing to note is that the binary operator $\star$ is picked by the AI agent from the set $\{+, \times\}$.

-We also report the evaluation results for FHE agents in \autoref{tab:encryption}.
-The high success rate for ciphertext operations combined with the small difference in success rate between plaintext and ciphertext operations shows that FHE does not negatively impact the agent's functionality.
-Based on our successful evaluation results on addition and multiplication and the fact that FHE theoretically allows for any operation to be performed on ciphertexts \cite{gentry2009fully}, we conclude that our encryption defense method works for all FHE operations.
-This means that FHE is a solution for maintaining privacy during operations on sensitive data.
+We report the evaluation results for FHE agents in \autoref{tab:encryption}.
+Our evaluation results on addition and multiplication suggest that this defense is effective for AI agents requiring calculations on sensitive data supported by these operations.
+Thus, FHE is a solution for maintaining privacy during operations on sensitive data.
+Overall, our encryption defense does not substantially compromise the usability of AI agents and highlights a potential direction for future research on privacy-preserving AI agents.

-Overall, our encryption defense does not reduce the usability of AI agents.
-Across all of our evaluations, the agents had similar success rates for tasks with and without our encryption defense.
-This suggests that agents do not need to directly reason with sensitive data to function properly.